dhh1128/codecraft.co/what-are-your-softwares-vital-signs.md

 <figure><img alt="" src="http://farm8.staticflickr.com/7323/9009986079_3ecc0332bc.jpg" width="500" height="333" /><figcaption>Checking vitals isn't just for healthc...
 Photo credit: U.S. Pacific Fleet (Flickr)</figcaption></figure>

 Stay tuned for further installments of this series each Friday.
-As I said in <a title="Programmers: learn how to “cloudify”" href="programmers-learn-how-to-cloudify.md" target="_blank">Part 1</a>, I believe that a competence with cloud–cloud-oriented programming, if you will–will be a checkbox on future tech resumes.
+As I said in <a title="Programmers: learn how to “cloudify”" href="programmers-learn-how-to-cloudify.md" target="_blank">Part 1</a>, I believe that a competence with cloud&mdash;cloud-oriented programming, if you will&mdash;will be a checkbox on future tech resumes.